-- Overseeing day to day operation of the school's SEN policy - Co-ordinating provision for children with SEN, ensuring provision maps are written and reviewed termly - To ensure the schools SEN register is updated regularly - Liaising with the Head Teacher and Class Teachers regarding the deployment and organisation of additional adults to support children with SEN - Overseeing the records of provision for all children with SEN - Contributing to CPD and disseminating information, including updates on current policy and practice, as appropriate - Liaising with external agencies such as LSAT, Educational Psychologist, School nurse, Speech and Language Therapists, Visual and Hearing Impairment Services and other integrated services - To organise annual and termly reviews. - Ensuring the school is represented at Case Conferences, Core Group meetings, LAC reviews, CAF and TAC meetings involving individual children - Liaising with and informing parents - To report to Governors as requested by the head teacher. - To keep their own skills updated by reading, researching and attending INSET on SEN and appropriate related external courses.
+- Overseeing day to day operation of the school's SEN policy - Co-ordinating provision for children with SEN, ensuring provision maps are written and reviewed termly - To ensure the schools SEN register is updated regularly - Liaising with the Head Teacher and Class Teachers regarding the deployment and organisation of additional adults to support children with SEN - Overseeing the records of provision for all children with SEN - Contributing to CPD and disseminating information, including updates on current policy and practice, as appropriate - Liaising with external agencies such as LSAT, Educational Psychologist, School nurse, Speech and Language Therapists, Visual and Hearing Impairment Services and other integrated services - To organise annual and termly reviews. - Liaising with and informing parents - To report to Governors as requested by the head teacher. - To keep their own skills updated by reading, researching and attending INSET on SEN and appropriate related external courses.